 Which type of Bulgur is suitable for Bulgur Pilaf?

-There are couple of different types of Bulgur in Turkey.
-We have big piece Bulgur, small piece Bulgur and brown color Bulgur.
+There are a couple of different types of Bulgur in Turkey.
+We have big piece Bulgur, small piece Bulgur, and brown color Bulgur.
 To make Bulgur Pilaf, we need big piece Bulgur.
 Small piece Bulgur is usually used for making salads such as ‘Kısır Salad’.
-And brown color one is use for making mezes such as ‘çiğ köfte’ (raw meat).
+And the brown color is used for making mezes such as ‘çiğ köfte’ (raw meat).

-At below photo, the Bulgur in the first spoon is representing the big piece Bulgur that we use for making Bulgur Pilaf.
-The bulgur in the middle spoon is representing the small piece Bulgur that we use for making salads.
+In the below photo, you can see different sizes of Bulgur.
+The Bulgur in the first spoon is the type of Bulgur that we use for making Bulgur Pilaf.
+It has bigger in size than the others.
+The bulgur in the middle spoon is representing the small piece of Bulgur that we use for making salads.
 And the brown color Bulgur at the third spoon is representing the one that we use for making ‘raw meat’ (çiğ köfte) meze.

 - 2 cups Bulgur wheat